Achieve a silky and smooth blow out without damaging your hair with these fantastic easy to follow tips.

 Heat damaged hair is hair that no longer reverts to its natural state after heat application.

-Sometimes, it’s just bits and pieces of your hair that remains straight while at times, the entire head of hair remains straight.
+Sometimes, it’s just bits and pieces of your hair that remain straight while at times, the entire head of hair remains straight.

 In most cases, the solution to heat damaged hair is cutting off and starting again.

 This can be very upsetting after putting in so much hard work to reach your goal length.

 However, with the techniques I share in this article, I have been able to blow out my hair several times without having any issues with reversion afterward.

 The success of a good blow out without heat damage is the technique used, which I’ve outlined below:-

 How to Blowdry Natural Hair Without Damage